Unsure whether a bridging loan is the right option? Get the right advice here.

 If you’re looking for bridging loan lenders in the UK for a deal involving residential property, a regulated provider is what you’ll need.
 The advisors we work with have access to the entire market and can connect you with the right one, based on your circumstances.

 We often hear the question “what is a bridge to let loan?” as this term is occasionally bandied about on bridge loan wikis and lenders’ websites.
 Basically, this is when a bridging loan is used as a means to secure a mortgage on a buy to let property.

 Some lenders are willing to provide both the bridging loan and the BTL mortgage and will offer a bridging loan agreement in principle on the latter when the loan funds are due to be released.
-There’s often an LTV cap of 75% under these circumstances and the BTL mortgage application will need to meet the lender’s usual criteria for this product.
+There’s often a loan to value cap of 75% under these circumstances and the BTL mortgage application will need to meet the lender’s usual criteria for this product.

 Often there will be more stringent checks involved, and some lenders will insist that you provide a business plan so they can assess the viability of the investment.

-Some lenders are willing to hand out second charge bridging finance loans.
+Some lenders are willing to offer second charge bridging finance loans.
 Those which do tend to offer higher interest rates under these circumstances, and maximum loan to value (LTV) will likely be no higher than 70% of the gross loan amount.

 Third and fourth charge bridging is less common, so you would only be able to get a loan of this nature from a specialist lender, and even then, it would have to be an exceptionally good investment to convince them to provide funds under such risky circumstances.